 Read more: Is food that ‘may contain milk’ vegan?

-2. Vitamin D – some vegans would eat this
+2. Vitamin D – some new vegans may eat this

 Many breakfast cereals are fortified with vitamin D, as this is something that many people are lacking in.
 The NHS recommends that people take vitamin D supplements, which is why it’s often added to food like cereal.